shreyashankar/create-ml-app/README.md

 * `make lint`: This will show errors as flagged by pylint.
 * `make run`: This will download any new packages found in `setup.py` and run `main.py` with user-specified variables.
 You may need to modify the Makefile to include variables of your choice and change the `run` definition to run your Python file with your specified variables.

-If you want to use any Python package in your project, add the package name to `setup.py`.
+If you want to use any Python package in your project, simply add the package name to `setup.py` and it will get installed the next time you execute `make run` from your shell.